How HR and Small Businesses Can Improve Labor Law Compliance for 2021

 Equal Employment Opportunity is the Law

-This law applies to applicants and to employees of private employers, state and local governments, educational institutions, employment agencies and labor organizations.
+These laws apply to applicants and to employees of private employers, state and local governments, educational institutions, employment agencies, and labor organizations.
 The law defines various aspects of protection against discrimination in both hiring and employment practices.

 Employee Polygraph Protection